microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

     ![Add an extension through management page](images/publishing-extension/add-extension.png)

-## Reviewing extension installs and ratings
+## Review extension installs and ratings

 The [Visual Studio Marketplace publisher management page](https://marketplace.visualstudio.com/manage) gives you access to each extension's Acquisition Trend over time, as well as Total Acquisition counts and Ratings & Reviews.
 To see the reports, click an extension or choose **More Actions > Reports**.

 ![Marketplace extension report](images/publishing-extension/extension-report.png)

-## Auto-incrementing the extension version
+## Auto-increment the extension version

 When publishing an extension, you can auto-increment its version number by specifying the [SemVer](https://semver.org/)-compatible number or version (`major`, `minor`, or `patch`) to increment.
 For example, to update an extension's version from 1.0.0 to 1.1.0, you would specify: